ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Uses viability semantics (viable / marginal / non-viable), not binary pass/fail.

 Relationship to canonical object: This document assumes familiarity with the Field Viability Schema Research Component.
 Definitions, notation, architectural position, and failure mode taxonomy live there.
 This document covers application.

 ---

+## [MANUSCRIPT SECTION] 1.
+Purpose and Scope

+What this document is for
+- Translate the Neuroscience of Transformation gap into a concrete validation agenda.
+- Specify what must be measured to discriminate between:
+    - metabolization (real transformation),
+    - fluent bypass (pretty coherence / PSB),
+    - boundary collapse (Category Error / dysregulation),
+    - reward-driven pseudo-safety (dependency risk).
+- Define condition contrasts required to claim mechanism specificity (AI vs human vs solo reflection, etc.).
+- Provide a tiered measurement menu (pilot → mechanistic → longitudinal).

+What this document is NOT
+- Not a neuroscience paper.
+- Not an attempt to “prove the model.”
+- Not a replacement for the canonical mapping document(s) that describe plausible substrates.
+- Not a full study protocol (it is the agenda that future protocols instantiate).

+Relationship to canonical objects
+- This document operationalizes the Research Gap object: Neuroscience of Transformation.
+- It assumes familiarity with these Biological Substrate objects:
+    - Triple Network Model, Anterior Insular Cortex (AIC), HPA-Axis, Systems Consolidation, As-If Body Loop

+---